DataDog/documentation/content/en/cloud_cost_management/aws.md

 ### On-demand
 **On-demand** costs are the costs of usage at the public, on-demand rate published by AWS.
 This excludes all savings plans, reservations, discounts, taxes, and fees.

-On-demand costs do not accurately represent what you pay AWS.
-Do not use this metric to estimate your actual costs.
+In most cases, on-demand costs are not a reliable source to estimate actual costs.

 ### Amortized and unblended costs
-**Amortized** cost metrics distribute some pre-payments (such as up-front savings plan fees) across the entire discount term.
+**Amortized** cost metrics distribute discount commitments across the entire discount term.
 This is also called _accrual basis_.
-As savings plans are applied to covered usage, the costs for that savings plan appear as usage charges.
-The unused portion appears as a fee.

-Not all one-time fees are amortized across the billing period.
-For example, the unused portion of a Reserved Instance Fee is typically backdated to the first of the month.
+Each month, reservations are drawn down from a monthly commitment and applied to usage line items at the discounted rate.
+The remainder appears as an unused reservation fee, typically backdated to the first of the month.

 **Unblended** cost metrics show all charges on the date that they are incurred.
-This is also called _cash basis_.
-These metrics match the AWS invoice exactly once a month is finalized.
+This is also called _cost basis_.
+These metrics match the AWS invoice exactly after a month is finalized.

 ### Net costs
 **Net** costs apply private discounts directly to usage.
 The cost of usage for a specific resource represents the effective cost after all savings are realized.